Ultrahead/virtualkeyboard/README.md

 The second command will attempt this time to load the texture "sometexture.png" located in the "res" folder, and again, if it fails, a default grey-like color will be used, instead.

-The third command will do the same as before, but in this case, it will also load the font "myFont.ttf" located in the "res" folder, and if it fails, it will search for the default font.
+The third command will do the same as before, but in this case, it will also load the font "myFont.ttf" located in the "res" folder, and if it fails, it will stop execution.
+If nothing is provided (or "" is added so as to input a text parameter), the default font will be loaded, instead.

 The fourth command will do the same as before, but in this case, it will show the passed text, that is, "text to initially show in the keyboard" when the keybaord starts.
 Below, it's an example of say command execution with the text "Hello world!".